Laser Dentistry Los Angeles, CA

 Laser technology has completely revolutionized many aspects of dentistry.

-Laser treatment done by a Los Angeles dentistry allows for precise, non-invasive, deep treatment that minimizes discomfort and sensitivity and speeds healing time.
+Laser treatment done at Wilshire Smile Studio allows for precise, non-invasive, deep treatment that minimizes discomfort and sensitivity and speeds healing time.

 Some procedures, such as laser whitening, can be completed in a single office visit.

 Lasers deliver intense energy in the form of light that can be modified for a surprisingly wide variety of treatments and has revolutionized dental practice and dramatically improved the experience and outcomes for patients.

 - It’s non-invasive precision reduces or eliminates the need for numbing

 - Quiet compared with the noisy vibration of traditional dental instruments

 - Preserves more of the natural gum or tooth